rudranarayan-01/NLP/README.md

 ## Different Encoding
  The process of converting text into a format that computers can understand.
 This is done by representing words as numbers or vectors.
-  - One Hot Encoding
+  a) - One Hot Encoding
-  - Bag Of Words
+  b) - Bag Of Words
+      - Binary Bag Words ( 0, 1)
+      - Normal Bag of Words ( Count will get updated based on frequency )
-  - IF-IDF( Term Frequency - Inverse Doccument Frequency )
+  c) - IF-IDF( Term Frequency - Inverse Doccument Frequency )